If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 Minimal intake of carbohydrates with inadequate fat intake.

-In this case the body doesn’t have an adequate source of energy – fats, and starts converting part of the protein into glucose instead of embedding them into muscle.
-Fats are the buffer that prevent using protein as a fuel material (in the absence of carbs).
+In this case, the body doesn’t have an adequate source of energy – fats – and starts converting part of the protein into glucose instead of embedding it into muscle.
+Fats are the buffer that prevents the use of protein as a fuel material (in the absence of carbs).
 “I feel tired without carbs.”

 -